Erwin Panofsky: Teaching in United States

 During this first visit, Panofsky immersed himself in the scholarly environment of the East Coast, strengthening and expanding his American connections.
 He reconnected with Paul Sachs at Harvard delivering a lecture at the Fogg Museum.
 Panofsky had previously met Sachs in 1927 when Sachs visited Hamburg to inspect Aby Warburg’s Institute.
 He also visited Charles Rufus Morey, Alfred Barr, William J. Ivins and was introduced by Edward Warburg to a wealthy New York elite.
 Panofsky usually gave lectures at weekly salons hosted by Josephine Porter Boardman Crane which acquainted him with prominent figures such as the Rockefellers and the Straus family of Macy’s Department Store.
 This network will be beneficial when he later lost his position in Hamburg.

 Following the success of his initial visit, Panofsky was considered for a return to the College of Fine Arts at NYU the following year.
 He managed to secure two additional twelve-week lecture courses for the spring of 1933 at the Metropolitan Museum of Art.
 Upon his return to America, Panofsky worked as an itinerant art historian, delivering lectures across the East Coast.
-With Adolf Hitler's appointment as Chancellor shortly after his arrival in New York, Panofsky expressed to Margaret Scolari Barr his relief at being in America, rather than witnessing the unfolding political crisis in Germany.
+With Adolf Hitler's appointment as Chancellor shortly after his arrival in New York, Panofsky expressed to Margaret Scolari Barr his relief at being in America, rather than witnessing the political crisis in Germany.

 Although initially allowed to spend alternate terms in Hamburg and New York City, Panofsky’s appointment in Hamburg was terminated in 1933 after the Nazis came to power.
 This dismissal was due to his Jewish background.
 Panofsky faced limited employment opportunities outside of Germany, and the College of Fine Arts, due to a lack of funds, had not planned to invite him back after his spring lectureship.
 Cook could only offer Panofsky a single lecture course for the following year.
 With no immediate job prospects in America, Panofsky returned to his family in Hamburg, where conditions remained relatively safe at the time.
 Without teaching duties, he concentrated on his research and traveled to Belgium and France, including a visit to Henri Focillon, to explore future employment possibilities.
 Panofsky returned to New York in January 1934 to fulfill a temporary commitment to Cook and NYU, while Dora and their two young sons stayed in Hamburg.